-Argumentative/Discursive
+Argumentative/Discursive/Reflective

 - If argumentative, the essay must reflect a specific argument or viewpoint for or against the topic.
 The candidate should give a range of arguments to support and substantiate his/her view.
 The conclusion should be a strong, clear and convincing statement of the writer's opinion. - If discursive, the arguments for and against must be well-balanced and clearly analysed in the essay.
-The candidate must provide supporting evidence for arguments.
-The candidate may come to a particular conclusion at the end of the essay, which should include recommendations.

-NOTE: A candidate may write an essay which contains elements of more than one type of essay/any other essay type.
+The candidate must provide supporting evidence for his/her arguments.
+The candidate may come to a particular conclusion at the end of the essay, which should include recommendations. - If reflective, the essay should convey the writer's/candidate's reactions and feelings. - NOTE: A candidate may write an essay which contains elements of more than one type of essay.